busterwood/Goodies/README.md

 # BusterWood.Goodies
-So much useful & free stuff for .NET, supports .NET Standard 2.0.
+So much useful & free stuff for .NET, built as a library for .NET Standard 2.0.

 ### Selected highlights